-Rajni Samavedam has joined Rabin Martin as the new Managing Partner.
+Rajni Samavedam has joined Rabin Martin as the new Managing Partner & CEO.

 In this role, Rajni oversees all global client relationships and the delivery of Rabin Martin’s breadth of consulting services, primarily working with leaders in global pharma and major foundations who are unlocking growth and improving health for underserved and vulnerable people in the US, Europe and across Low-to-Middle Income Countries.

 A global health strategy that sits on a shelf doesn’t make an impact on a healthcare company’s business – or the people who can’t access their medicines in traditional ways today,” says Samavedam.
 “I’m excited to be leading a consultancy that doesn’t just design a strategy and walk away.
 We work side-by-side with clients to activate the strategy and follow it through to make a lasting impact on business.”

 Rajni joined Rabin Martin with 25+ years of experience in health and life science consulting, public health research, as well as community-level understanding of global health challenges as the co-founder of an NGO in India that addresses women and child health.
 Rajni’s breadth of experience includes designing programs for leading institutions such as with the National Institutes of Health, performing original inquiry and novel research in the field of cardiovascular health, and developing outcome metrics and measures for vaccine programs.